creative-trash/creative-trash.github.io/index.md

 ![](files/4.png)

 'Just because you can't see something doesn't mean it isn't there' - the plastic packaging waste was not disposed on the street but it does not mean there is no waste created.
 Indeed, this is a serious problem that people in Tainan encounter every day.
-We, Group B, therefore decided to work on this topic.
+We therefore decided to work on this topic.

 ![](files/3.png)